Oṣó

-Background
+Background and promotion

 In November 2017, Brymo announced on Twitter that plans were underway for the album.
 He disclosed its title was Oṣó (Yoruba: The Wizard) and launched a website theosoproject.com dedicated to the project.
 He also said the album would exclude Afrobeat and instead draw inspiration from Apala and Yoruba folk music.
 Brymo said the album's entire production incorporated the use of live instrumentation.
 In an interview with Joey Akan, Brymo said Oṣó was darker than anything he has ever made.
 On 14 March 2018, Brymo unveiled the album's track list on Instagram.
 The post revealed the album was mastered at Metalworks Studios in Canada.

 Oṣó is a mixture of alternative folk and Yoruba music.
 It has elements of mysticism and sheds light on Brymo's folk and traditional roots.
 Oṣó was produced and mixed entirely by his frequent collaborator Mikky Me Joses.
 The album's cover was designed by Lemi Ghariokwu, an artist who has illustrated 26 album covers for Fela Kuti.
 The cover features a black cat, one of Africa's most revered mascots of black magic.